 The residents are not in any actual danger because the craters really are extinct.
 On the other hand, on the eastern side of the city of Naples, Mt.
 Vesuvius last erupted in 1944 and is now described as "quiescent".
 I think that term describes a condition somewhat more threatening than "dormant".
 I know that the Vesuvius Observatory updates their webpage on a daily basis, reminding you of the number of "seismic events yesterday," for example.
 Most of the "events" are not noticed by human senses, but sensors indicate a significant amount of activity.
 They say there is a "plug" building up about 6 miles below the crater.
 The real optimists are the ones who built on that slope right after the eruption half a century ago and who continue to build and lead their lives with complete, fatalistic disdain for what the future might hold.
 Last year, the collective communities around Vesuvius considered it important to have a practice evacuation of the area.
 They chose, as I recall, 500 volunteers and said "Go!".
 The make-believe refugees from a make-believe eruption then followed the planned evacuation routes to safety.
 It went well.
 Evacuating almost a million people in the real thing would be a different matter, I'm afraid.
 Perhaps the only point for true optimism is that Vesuvius is one of the best monitored volcanoes in the world.
 It is unlikely that there would be no warning at all of an impending eruption.

-for a separate item on the "Geology of the Bay of
+here for a separate item on the "Geology of the

 The paper reports on the epidemic of obesity among Neapolitans.
 A survey of 659 Neapolitan men showed that 50% were overweight with 16 % of that group being ranked as obese.
 Among 6,300 women in the study, 43% of the women between ages 40 and 59 were 19% over their ideal body weight; between ages 50-64, 46% were 27% over their ideal weight.
 The numbers for children are especially alarming, and I think the paper has made a mistake, or at least made it difficult to interpret.
 They say that "between the ages of 6 and 11, the 'obesity rate' is 23%".
 That is unclear to me.
 Are 23% of children between the ages of 6 and 11 obese?
 That would be a disaster, I think.
 Anyway, I haven't seen that many roly-poly kids bouncing around the streets.

-page is an entire article devoted to the opening of a
+the same page is an entire article devoted to the

-new fast-food chain in Naples.
-This one is Pans &
+opening of a new fast-food chain in Naples.
+This one is

-Company, a Spanish company that will open franchises
+Pans & Company, a Spanish company that will open

-shortly at four locations in Naples.
-It is part of a
+franchises shortly at four locations in Naples.
+It is

-plan to have 20 such eateries in the Campania region
+part of a plan to have 20 such eateries in the Campania

-up and running within the year.
-They will employ about
+region up and running within the year.
+They will employ

 low-level managers going to Barcelona for a period of